scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

     }
     }

-In a Template it will be used like
+Will be used like in a template:

 .. code-block:: json